-The condensed matter theory group at MIT covers a broad range of activities that can roughly be divided into four major themes:
+The condensed matter theory group at MIT covers a broad range of activities that can roughly be divided into five major themes:

 - One is the study of strongly correlated materials, where the strong interaction between electrons in the solid state gives rise to novel phenomena.
 Examples are the fractional quantum Hall effect and high temperature superconductivity.